This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Note: By default, only the projects with OPEN status are listed in the Select Project pop-up.

-• all the projects by clicking View All in the Select Project pop-up.
+• You can view all the projects by clicking View All in the Select Project pop-up.

 All the projects listed in the Projects page is displayed: